Adam Gorb's The Path to Heaven

 - Martin Dreyer, Opera Magazine

-Lorna is a postgraduate mezzo soprano under the tutelage of Jane Irwin at the Royal Northern College of Music in Manchester, generously supported by the Alice Orrell and A&N Kendall Award, Help Musicians UK Postgraduate Award and The Sir Richard Stapley Trust.
-She graduated with a first class BMus (hons) degree from the RNCM in 2019.
-She has won the German Lieder, English Song and Vocal Recital categories at the Alderley Edge Music Festival and the RNCM Elsie Thurston Prize.
-She was also a finalist in the Kennedy Strauss Award 2019 and was highly commended in the Frost/Brownson Song Cycle Prize 2020.
+Lorna is a mezzo soprano recently graduated from the Royal Northern College of Music under the tutelage of Jane Irwin, with a first class BMus (hons) degree and a MMus with Distinction.
+Her studies were generously supported by the Alice Orrell and A&N Kendall Award, Headley Trust, Help Musicians UK Postgraduate Award, Mario Lanza Educational Foundation and the Sir Richard Stapley Educational Trust.
+Whilst at the RNCM she won the RNCM Elsie Thurston Prize, was a finalist in the Kennedy Strauss Award and was highly commended in the Frost/Brownson Song Cycle Competition.
+She also participated in masterclasses with Dame Ann Murray, Julius Drake and Ian Partridge CBE.

-Alongside her studies at the RNCM, Lorna enjoys bouldering, running a small cake business (The Singing Baker UK) and playing the flute.
+In her spare time, Lorna enjoys bouldering, making and decorating cakes and playing the flute.
 Lorna was principal flute in the Hallé Youth Orchestra and the National Youth Wind Ensemble of Great Britain before commencing her vocal studies at the RNCM.
+Lorna currently teaches singing and flute at the Cheshire School of Music.